HOW TO AVOID ILLNESS AND OTHER MEDICAL CONSEQUENCES WHILE TRAVELING THIS MEMORIAL DAY WEEKEND

 Sanitize Your Surfaces

 Planes and trains are a breeding ground for illness.
-The former is awful due to re-circulated air.
+The former are awful due to re-circulated air.
 Most travelers would be appalled if they really knew how germy their tray tables are!
 Dr. Sonpal suggests sanitizing wipes for your tray table, seat belt clip and hand rests of your seats on planes and trains.
 When you exit a restroom on a plane or train and touch the door handles, be sure to use hand sanitizer even if you already washed your hands.

 Get Your Shots Before Traveling Abroad!